 - Ensure HR and payroll policies and practices comply with the client company’s payroll policies and Ministry of Manpower (MOM) requirements

 - Protect the confidentiality of employee personal data

 - Maintenance and management of allowances, deductions, arrears, savings and loans for employees

 The most critical service in the repertoire is to ensure compliance with the many MOM requirements, as the penalties for non-compliance have become heavier over recent years.

 Benefits of using outsourced payroll services

 How does a business entity gain from engaging a Corporate Service Provider to handle its payroll?
-There are actually many advantages which explain why an increasing number of businesses – both local and foreign – are outsourcing their payroll services to BPOs.
+There are actually many advantages which explains why an increasing number of businesses – both local and foreign – are outsourcing their payroll services to BPOs.

 1. Save cost on staffing and software